 Direct questions to the CLA Research Program Manager, email@example.com, 541 737 1537.

-The Book Subvention Program is open to full-time CLA tenure-track or tenured faculty for whom research, scholarship, and/or creative activity are assigned as one of their primary job responsibilities.
+The Publication Subvention Grants program is open to full-time CLA tenure-track or tenured faculty for whom research, scholarship, and/or creative activities are assigned as one of their primary job responsibilities.

-Publication Subvention requests must be submitted to CLA before the final manuscript goes to press.
+Publication Subvention requests are welcome at any time, but must be submitted to CLA before the final manuscript goes to press.

 - Complete the Publication Subvention application form.